RiotGamesMinions/motherbrain/OPERATORS_GUIDE.md

   mb tomcat stop            # Stop the pvpnet_core platform
 ```

 CAVEAT: The mb help output is not displaying the plugin name.
-This is a quirk of the command line tool framework MotherBrain uses under the hood to generate commands.
+This is a quirk of the command line tool framework motherbrain uses under the hood to generate commands.

-## MotherBrain Flow
+## motherbrain Flow

 ### `mb pvpnet_core tomcat nodes --environment NA_production`